IBM-Blockchain-Archive/marbles/docs/use_local_hyperledger.md

 ### Start Over
-- To delete the network to start fresh:
+- To delete the network to start over:

 ```bash
     ./teardown.sh